j0nc0x/node_manager/README.md

 ### Plugin system
 Build plugin system for handling default HDA storage options split into plugin category for load and publish.
 Allow plugins to be selected using config file.

-Load:
+#### (Default) Folder on disk

-- (Default) Basic load from folder on disk.
+Load: Basic load from folder on disk.
+Publish: Basic write to folder on disk.

+#### Git

-- Load directly from git with support to load specific commit.
+Load: Directly from git with support to load a specific commit.
+Publish: Write directly to git applying version tag.

+#### Git Versioned Directory

-- Load from versioned directory with support for loading specific directory.
+Load: From versioned directory with support for loading specific directory.
-- Load from rez package determined from rez environment.

-Publish:
-- (Default) Basic write to folder on disk.
-- Write directly to git applying version tag.
-- Write to git and release to versioned directory.
+Publish: Write to git and release to versioned directory.

+#### Rez Package

+Load: From rez package determined from rez environment.
-- Write to git and release to rez package.
+Publish: Write to git and release to rez package.